 Scientific name: Galium aparine

-This long, stringy, sticky herb is recognised by some people as the tool of playground games: children enjoy throwing the plant at each other, with the goal of sticking it to someone's back without them noticing.
-However, look closely and you will notice that it is because of thousands of tiny hooks rather than a sticky glue that gives it this effect.
+This long, stringy herb may be recognised by some people as a tool of a popular British playground game: children enjoy throwing the plant or seeds at each other, with the goal of 'sticking' it to someone's back without them noticing.
+However, look closely and you will notice that it is covered in thousands of tiny hooks that gives it this effect.

-Folklore claims that 'whoever should only drink cleavers water for 9 weeks shall be so beautiful, everyone will fall in love with them'.
+Folklore claims that 'whoever drinks cleavers water for 9 weeks shall be so beautiful, everyone will fall in love with them*'.
 It has been recorded in many ancient herbals including the 15th Century Herbal of the Royal Welsh Physicians of Mydffai.
 They recommended infusions of cleavers in seawater to ‘expel and completely destroy eruptive poison from the blood and humours’ and for boils and ulcers.
-This is reflected in the modern use for moving and helping the lymphatic system cleanse the body’s tissues and clearing skin problems.
-We wouldn't recommend the seawater recipe however; a more palatable and safer traditional detox recipe using cleavers is given at the end of this section.
+This is reflected in the modern herbalism use in aiding the lymphatic system cleanse the body’s tissues and treating chronic skin problems.
+Hence its reputation for making you beautiful: it gives you a good 'spring clean' and seems to give you a fresh, healthy glow.
+We wouldn't recommend the seawater recipe however; a more palatable recipe using cleavers is can be found at the end of this article.

 Scientific name: Taraxacum officinale

-There must be few people who do not recognise this plant, and who have not puffed the seed ball away on the wind on hot summer days.
-The name is thought to come from the shape of the leave which look a bit like lions teeth (if anyone has ever got that close and lived to tell the tale).
-It in the French for teeth: 'dent', hence: 'dent-de-lion'.
-Another traditional name in French 'Piss-en-Lit' reflects an old English name not often used now: 'wet the beds'.
-This suggest it's how it has cleansing properties.
-It is a diuretic and encourages detoxification through the increase of urine.
-Therefore it has an effect on the kidneys.
-Unlike many diuretics which can leach potassium out of your system, it is high in potassium, replacing what is lost.
-It is also a well known liver remedy, encouraging healthy liver function which in turn supports the body in excreting body wastes.
-An infusion of the root is a gentle and effective remedy for constipation, and safe enough for children.
+There must be few people who do not recognise this plant, and who have not puffed the seed ball away on hot summer days.
+The name is thought to come from the shape of the leave which look a bit like lion's teeth in combination with the mane-like flower.
+The French for teeth is 'dent', hence: 'dent-de-lion'.
+Another traditional name in French 'Piss-en-Lit' which reflects an old English name not often used now: 'wet the beds'.
+This suggest how it helps the body rid itself of wastes: It is a diuretic and encourages removal through the increase of urine, through its effect on the kidneys, an eliminatory organ.
+Unlike many diuretics which can leach potassium out of your system, it is high in potassium, and able to replace what is lost.
+It is also a well known liver remedy, encouraging healthy liver function (and pooping) which in turn supports the body in excreting body wastes.
+An decoction of the root is a gentle and effective remedy for constipation, and considered safe enough for children to use occasionally.

-Nettles are another easily recognisable plant.
-It has been said everyone can find this plant, even in the dark.
-It is used by herbalists traditionally as a blood tonic, being full of minerals, particularly iron, magnesium and calcium, for replenishing the body’s post-winter depleted stocks.
+It is used traditionally by herbalists as a 'blood tonic', it is contains many beneficial minerals, particularly iron, magnesium and calcium, for replenishing the body’s post-winter depleted stocks.
+It is also high in protein.
 It is used as a diuretic in infusions like the dandelion to help cleanse the body.
 The best way to take it is by using the fresh nettle tops in nourishing soups: Add chopped nettles at the end of cooking for just a few minutes to break down the stings and gain all the goodness!
 NB: Nettles are at the best in spring or during the second growth in Autumn.
-During flowering time (i.e. Summer), they contain crystals that can get snagged in the kidneys and cause stones and backache. best avoided.
-Pick and dry in the spring for all round year use!
+Find out more about this here.

 Take a good handful each of cleavers, dandelion leaves and nettles (use gloves for this one!)